xakur/soppusite/_posts/2023-11-06-goodbye-happiness-the-key-to-true-happiness.md

 Things are always changing in this world.
 We can never predict how things will turn out or how circumstances may change that that would affect our journeys.

 We cannot control the future nor change the past.
-You only have control over things in the present.
-It is why you are always the best version of yourself in this very moment.
-Trust in the power of the present moment, that it is giving you the best resources.
+You only have control over things in the present, which is why you are always the best version of yourself in this very moment.

+Trust in the power of the present moment, as it provides you with the best resources.
 It is up to you to do what you want with it.
 Find comfort and believe that you are fine as you are right now.

 ### Reason 2: Goodbye?
 Happiness is already with you.